 (3) Formal Procurement.
 A Competitive Process where the University:

-(a) Creates a Solicitation Document that contains the procurement procedures and necessary specifications.
+(a) Creates a Solicitation Document that contains the procurement procedures, scoring process, and necessary specifications.

-(b) Publishes a notice of the procurement on the University procurement website and, at the discretion of the University, in a trade periodical, newspaper of general circulation, or other historically underrepresented business-targeted periodicals, University website, or other medium for advertising.
-The notice must specify when and where the Solicitation Document may be obtained and the closing date/time.
-The notice must be published for a duration reasonable under the circumstances for the procurement.
+(b) Publishes a notice of the procurement on the University business opportunities website and/or other medium for advertising that is accessible to the general public that specifies when and where the Solicitation Document may be obtained and the closing date/time.
+Respondents must be afforded a reasonable period to respond to the Solicitation.

 (5) Retainer.
-The University may conduct a Formal Procurement to enter into Retainer Contracts with multiple entities to provide goods or services at contracted rates of compensation, or based on an established set of qualifications.
+The University may conduct an Informal or Formal Procurement to enter into Retainer Contracts with multiple entities to provide goods or services at contracted rates of compensation or based on an established set of qualifications.

 (6) Alternative Processes.
 Notwithstanding the foregoing procedures, the Chief Procurement Officer, or designee, may authorize alternative procurements when formal or informal procurement methods are unlikely to produce proposals that are responsive to University objectives or otherwise diminish the University’s obligation to secure best value in connection with the purchase of goods and services.
 The Chief Procurement Officer may approve an alternative process in the following circumstances: